 Neutral detergent fiber (NDF).
 This value consists of all the cell wall contents plus the acid detergent fiber (ADF) contents.
 It includes cellulose, hemicelluloses, and lignin.
 Neutral detergent fiber represents the total fiber component of the feedstuff.
-Typically, this is used to help predict intake by animals consuming the feedstuff.
-As NDF increases, intake is expected to decline.
+Typically, this helps predict intake by animals consuming the feedstuff.
+As NDF increases, intake will likely decline.
 Unlike ADF, it has no bearing on quality and digestibility.
-It generally is a value that expresses total fiber content.
+It is generally a value that expresses total fiber content.
 Values typically range from 50 to 80 percent in most forages.
 Legumes tend to have lower NDF and ADF values than grasses, and increasing forage maturity raises NDF and ADF values.
 This assay is generally not conducted on mixed feeds or grains, unless the roughage component of the feed is high.